Meg (Hercules): Creation and writing

 Meg's role in Hercules is one of several creative liberties Disney took when adapting the Greek myth into an animated film.
 In Greek mythology, Megara is Hercules' first wife, with whom the character has several children.
 The eldest daughter of King Creon, Megara is gifted to Hercules after he defeats the Minyans at Orchomenos.
-Megara and their children are eventually killed by Hercules himself, having been driven to insanity by Hera, the wife of his unfaithful father Zeus.
+Megara and their children are eventually killed by Hercules himself, having been driven to insanity by Hera, the wife of his unfaithful father, Zeus.
 These elements were entirely omitted from the animated film while retaining a female character named "Meg", instead adapting her into a con artist with a troubled past, whose relationship with Hercules ultimately redeems her.

 The writers adapted the way in which Hercules meets his second wife, Deianira, into the way he meets Meg.
 Herakles author Emma Stafford determined that Disney had assimilated the character with Deianira, in addition to making Meg older and more experienced.
 Directors and screenwriters Ron Clements and John Musker primarily drew inspiration for the film from screwball comedies during the 1930s and 1940s, particularly films directed by Preston Sturges and Frank Capra, with Musker describing Hercules as "a comedy about the battle between idealism and cynicism, in the same way as some of those Sturges and Capra movies".
 Thus, Meg was written as a cynical heroine who finds it difficult to trust men.

 The writers based Meg on actress Barbara Stanwyck's character in the film The Lady Eve (1941).
 Clements said that Meg "was especially interesting for us [to create] because she was so different from the other Disney heroines" of the time period.
 In addition to her "sharp-tongued" nature, writing Meg as a heroine who plots with the film's villain against its hero was a stark departure from previous Disney heroines and virtually unprecedented at the time.
 Since Meg initially works for Hades, the writers also drew inspiration from Lola, a temptress contracted to work for the devil in the musical Damn Yankees (1956).
 According to The Baltimore Sun, Meg was one of Disney's first heroines to have been written with a past and backstory.
+According to Meg's supervising animator, Ken Duncan, the character undergoes a dramatic arc in the film, "which takes her from being untrusting and hard-edged to being a softer, more open person by the end".